 Mathematics is taught as a discrete lesson (with cross curricular links where appropriate, e.g. Science).

 Mathematical concepts are explored in a variety of contexts to give children a richer and deeper learning experience.
+The concrete, pictorial, abstract approach is employed across the school.
 Children use objects and pictures to demonstrate and visualise abstract ideas, alongside numbers and symbols.
-Children are involved in a broad range of activities in order to learn mathematical concepts and develop numeracy.
-They are given practical experience, investigative tasks, regular practice and memorisation of mathematical facts and procedures to build mathematical fluency.
+Children are involved in a broad range of activities in order to learn mathematical concepts and develop numeracy fluency, with the intention that pupils ‘keep up, not catch up’.
+They are given practical experience, investigative tasks, regular practice and memorisation of mathematical facts and procedures to build mathematical

 In order for children to make sense of a new idea or relationship, they need to incorporate it into their current understanding and see how it connects with ideas and relationships they have encountered previously.
 The greater their understanding of what has been taught previously, the more sense they will be able to make of increasingly complex mathematics in the future.
 Therefore, we believe that the key to knowing more mathematics lies in understanding.